telerik/maui-docs/controls/busyindicator/content.md

 # Content

-This article explains the content options of the BusyIndicator when the control is and isn't busy state.
+This article explains the content options of the BusyIndicator when the control is and isn't in a busy state.

 When the control is not busy you can display a content using the `Content`(View`) property.